-late night in the parking lot. snow sprinkled all around him, making him clutch at himself for warmth. beyond, past and through the buildings, the darkness elongated forever. it was supposed to be a short jaunt.
+it was another late night in the parking lot. snow sprinkled all around him, and he clutched at himself for warmth. beyond, past, and through the buildings, the darkness elongated forever. somehow he had convinced himself that it was going to be a short jaunt.

-at both sides of his mind he figured he was nearing the end. only literally, though; metaphor is powerless. and to be frank, he was probably more in the middle of things right now.
+he had to be nearing the end, he figured. but only literally, though; metaphor is powerless. and to be frank, he thought of himself as probably being more in the middle of things right now.

-something compelled him to turn around. behind him was a car, idling in a different, nearby parking lot, a tall, young-looking man standing next to it, holding something small at about chest level. the headlights were on.
+something compelled him to turn around. behind him was a car, idling in a different, nearby parking lot. a tall, young-looking man was standing next to the car, holding something small at about chest level. the headlights were on.